akhealth/EIS-Modernization/pws/search.md

 -   Contractor shall review user research and conduct additional user research in order to provide data views that are most useful.

+-   Contractor shall ensure that DPA field staff can search for needed information using a variety of search inputs, individually and in combination.

--   Contractor shall ensure that DPA field staff can get a comprehensive view across systems (EIS, ARIES) of relevant and useful data in a single search.
+-   Contractor shall ensure that DPA field staff can get a comprehensive view across systems (EIS, ARIES) of relevant and useful data in a single search result.

 -   Contractor shall provide DPA field staff with the ability to refine search results by filtering